haiwen/seafile-admin-docs/manual/extension/metadata-server.md

 When you deploy Seafile server and Metadata server to the **same machine**, Metadata server will use the same persistence directory (e.g. /opt/seafile-data) as Seafile server.
 Metadata server will use the following directories or files:

 - `/opt/seafile-data/seafile/md-data`: Metadata server data and cache
-- `/opt/seafile-data/seafile/logs/seaf-md-server.log`: The running log file of Metadata server
+- `/opt/seafile-data/seafile/logs/seaf-md-server`: The logs directory of Metadata server, consist of a running log and an access log.